Chiltern Tunnel: Construction

 One of the tunnel bores was temporarily evacuated in May 2022 following a fire on a personnel transportation vehicle.
 No personnel were injured and the tunnel itself was undamaged after the fire was brought under control.

 Tunnelling work was unaffected by the formation of a sinkhole, estimated to be 5 m deep and 6 m wide, near Shardeloes Lake, Amersham in May 2023, although an investigation was launched by the Environment Agency into the causes of the ground collapse.
 The resulting inquiry found that the local water supply was not contaminated, and the sinkhole was filled with 165 m3 of chalk in September 2023.
 Further work to ensure the hole is filled was completed in early 2024.
 Another sinkhole formed in November 2023 near Hedgemoor Wood, Hyde Heath, and two more followed in February 2024 adjacent to Frith Hill in South Heath, although tunnelling remained unaffected in both cases.

 The cross-passages were excavated with a remote-controlled excavator and supported by a sprayed concrete lining, before a waterproof membrane and secondary concrete lining were applied.

 Florence's progress was hampered significantly during the last few weeks of its drive by a geology change, as the final 140m to the north portal replaced the usual chalk with a more clay-like substance, causing several blockages in the slurry pipes.
 Despite these late challenges, overall the drive was reported to be smooth, with Align JV tunnelling lead Didier Jacques reporting that during 2023 the TBM team achieved an “incredible” average of 20m a day.
 The record progress for one day was 42m and the record for a week was 226m.
 In one calendar month of October 2023, 850m of progress was made.

 TBM Florence broke through at the north portal in South Heath on 27 February 2024, with Cecilia following suit on 22 March.
+112,350 concrete segments were used to line both tunnels, forming 16,050 rings.

+On 19 January 2026, HS2 announced the completion of civil engineering works for the tunnel.